COVID-19 Alert Level 2 Find out what Level 2 means for Council services and facilities... Read more

-Payments may be made at the Kaiapoi, Rangiora and Oxford Service Centres.
-Post-dated cheques are accepted.
-Cheques may be posted in to the Council.
-Please do not post cash.
+Payments may be made in person at the Kaiapoi, Rangiora and Oxford Service Centres.

 Instalment payments or a regular amount may be transferred to the Council through phone or internet banking.
 The bank account for phone/internet payments is Account number: 01 0877 0129222 00.
 Please use the Valuation Number on your rates invoice as a reference.

 Ratepayers may direct credit a regular amount from their bank account into the Council's account.
 To avoid penalties, automatic payments should be set to clear each instalment by the due date.
 If you have any questions please contact us on 0800 965 468 (0800 WMK GOV).

 If you are not able to pay your rates we encourage you to talk to the Rates Collection Team as soon as possible so we can help you set up a payment plan that will bring the account up to date before any collection action is taken.
 Email us at firstname.lastname@example.org.